 Finnish citizens' passport and other travel documents

 Passports and identity cards are travel documents.
-In Finland they are applied from the Police.
+In Finland they are applied from the Police(Link to another website.).
 A driving licence is not a travel document or an official identity card.
 When you need a passport abroad, you must apply for it in the Finnish mission in the country where you are staying.
-Finnish missions may issue also identity cards as of 1 January 2017.

 Border controls have been abolished between the Schengen countries.
 When you travel in the Schengen area, you must still hold an approved and valid travel document.

 The Schengen States: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 In some countries, Finnish citizens are required to present both a passport and a visa.
 You can ask about it from the authorities of the country of destination, for example from the country’s mission nearest to you.